Types of organizational lists to make life easier! Helpful FREE to-do lists printables to help you stay focused & stress less.

 Make A Daily & Weekly Cleaning List

-Since I started really keeping a cleaning routine my house and my sanity have really never been better!
+Since I started keeping a cleaning routine, my house and sanity have never been better!

 Seriously, you must make a list of what to clean every day and what to clean weekly.
 It will save you so much time!

 With 3 kids and a very busy schedule, I felt like I cleaned all the time even though my house never looked tidy.